 Kindergarten pays particular attention to birthdays.
 They are celebrated with ceremony, music and dance.
 All parties are tied to social/emotional growth and provide an excellent opportunity to practice our manners.

 Fun Fridays, our weekly closing activity, are designed for review, games, additional messy art and activities tailored to overall student interest.

 Activities and parties cover seasonal, patriotic and religious holidays, significant Saints, community sponsored programs, activities linked to literature (Teddy Bear Day, Dr. Seuss’ birthday) and math (100th Day of School).

 End-of-year activities foster closure and celebration of accomplishments.
-Your child will also receive a school year book as part of this process.
-Kindergarten participates in the school wide Pot o’ Gold carnival, Christmas program, Kindergarten graduation program and monthly Catholic Charities food drives.
+Your child will also receive a kindergarten memory book as part of this process.
+Kindergarten participates in the school wide Pot o’ Gold carnival, Christmas program, Fine Arts Night, Kindergarten graduation program and Catholic Charities food drives.

 Please do not put names on supplies as we share them in bins, etc. as common classroom supplies

 - 6 paper towel rolls1

 - 2 solid color plastic 2 pocket folder (NO BLACK, please)2

 - 3 unscented boxes Kleenex (NO Puffs, Please!)